 To learn more details about these or other use cases, please reach out to our team of Research Computing Facilitators through [email protected].

 Who can use the OSDF?

 Any US-based academic, government, or non-profit institution may operate a data origin to export their users’ data.
-Researchers using the OSPool from an OSG Connect access point may also use the OSG Connect origin.
+Researchers using the OSPool from an OSG-Operated Access Point may also use an OSG operated origin.

 Who can access data in the OSDF?